RedisLabs/redislabs-docs/content/rc/how-to/aws-zone-mapping.md

 ![after_zone_mapping](/images/rc/after_zone_mapping.png?width=600&height=192)

 For existing subscriptions in Redis Cloud Essentials, you will now see the Availability Zone they are using.
-If you desire to remove the latency discussed before, you must
+To reduce the latency described above:

 1. [Create a new
     subscription]({{< relref "/rc/administration/setup-and-editing/create-subscription.md" >}}) in